After a transfer student has been admitted and paid the $100 enrollment deposit, we will perform an official evaluation of transfer credit.

 Transfer Credit Policy.
 Credit is generally awarded for college-level course work completed at institutions accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA).
 (Foreign institutions must be recognized by the Ministry of Education in that country.)
 Courses must be similar in nature, level, and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
 Continuing education courses, graduate-level courses, and courses that are remedial, technical, vocational, or doctrinal in nature are not transferable.

+International Coursework.
+Course descriptions from all university-level courses are required.
+If detailed course descriptions are not provided, transfer credit will not be awarded.
 Please note that English language courses are not transferable to UW-La Crosse, as they are not offered at university-level in the United States.

 Equivalent Credit.
 Courses completed at other colleges or universities that have descriptions that closely match the descriptions of courses taught at UW-La Crosse generally will transfer as a direct course equivalent.